luickk/AiPoweredGameOfLife/README.md

 Path: `libGameOfLife/` <br>

 A static C lib which contains the game of life which then can easily be used as training environment for the reinforcement learning.
 I implemented it in C in order to achieve maximum performance and decrease the nnetworks training time.
+The code is optimized though I tried to maintain readability.
 The fitness parameter calculations are also implemented here.

 ## Reinforcement learning